marbl/MetagenomeScope/README.md

 <details>
   <summary><strong>FAQ 3.
 What happens if an edge is its own reverse complement?</strong></summary>

-(This FAQ assumes that you have read FAQ 1.)
+(This assumes that you have read FAQ 1.)

 This can happen if an edge exists from `X -> -X` or from `-X -> X` in an "implicit" graph file (GFA / LastGraph).
 Consider